Contributor Quickstart

 git add -A && git commit -m "core: add feature description"

-Follow the commit message format described in the project's CONTRIBUTING guidelines.
+Follow the commit message format described in CONTRIBUTING.md.

 6. 6